fabiod89/To-Do-List/README.md

 * Download the ZIP file and extract it to anywhere in your hard drive

 ### Executing program

+* Go to the link https://enigmatic-dawn-65343.herokuapp.com/

+* OR

 * Open your command line and navigate to the folder directory
 * Execute the following command